-- 2.4 To ensure Fire Safety standards are maintained/ improved, specific management and control is delegated to the respective manager within each business area.
-These are: - Facilities Manager Penn Street site - Music School Manager Orsman Road site - 2.5 Fire Wardens are responsible for ensuring a safe means of escape is maintained at all times while the building is in occupation.
+- 2.4 To ensure Fire Safety standards are maintained/improved, specific management and control is delegated to the respective manager within each business area.
+These are: - Facilities Manager Penn Street site - Music School Manager Orsman Road site - 2.5 Fire Wardens are responsible for ensuring a safe means of escape is always maintained while the building is in occupation.
 Any obstruction to a fire route must be brought to their attention by employees.
 Employees must not knowingly obstruct fire routes. - 2.6 Regular checks will be made by the Chief Fire Warden to ensure fire prevention procedures are working. - 2.7 All sites are provided with the appropriate number and type of portable, floor stand or wall mounted fire extinguishers with clearly displayed instructions for use.
-They will be easily accessible and kept clear of rubbish. - 2.8 Fire extinguishers must only be used by those fully trained to do so, in an emergency and where safe to do so. - 2.9 The Chief Fire Warden is responsible for ensuring the implementation of statutory requirements with regard to maintenance and testing of fire detection equipment; fire fighting equipment; emergency lighting and any other item used to protect the building and its occupants from fire.

-- 2.10 The Fire Wardens are:
+They will be easily accessible and kept clear of rubbish. - 2.8 Fire extinguishers must only be used by those fully trained to do so, in an emergency and where safe to do so. - 2.9 The Chief Fire Warden is responsible for ensuring the implementation of statutory requirements with regard to maintenance and testing of fire detection equipment; fire fighting equipment; emergency lighting and any other item used to protect the building and its occupants from fire. - 2.10 The Fire Wardens are:

-- David McHugh

-- Arran Wylde

-- Manuel Scaramuzzino

-- Stelios Papadimitriou

-- Nicola Serra

-- 2.11 All Fire Wardens will have received appropriate training and will have a clear understanding of their responsibilities.

-- 2.12 Full Induction Training for new staff will include Fire Safety, and new employees will be shown the safe means of escape during their Induction.
+- David McHugh, Arran Wylde, Manuel Scaramuzzino, Stelios Papadimitriou, Alex Moretto, Andrea Greco, Dhiren Bavishi, Hugo Standring, Jacob Harewood, Kayden Fadlen-Singh, Lloyd John O'Dea, Luna Teebs, Mete Benli, Rubina Cariello - 2.11 All Fire Wardens will have received appropriate training and will have a clear understanding of their responsibilities. - 2.12 Full Induction Training for new staff will include Fire Safety, and new employees will be shown the safe means of escape during their Induction.